Meet Nia Lateju: A Passionate Artist Who Expresses The Beauty Of Human Anatomy In Her Paintings

 What is the feeling you hope people feel when viewing your art?

 Something.
 Whatever it is I’m trying to convey.
-Sometimes I want to anger.
-Sometimes—in the case of the Nip, Kobe, and Gigi piece, I wanted to hope.
+Sometimes I want to convey anger.
+Sometimes — in the case of the Nip, Kobe, and Gigi piece, I wanted to convey hope.
 LA is the place people wanna be, and yeah it has its problems but looks who lived here.
 Look who’s around you.
 The city of angels, it can take you anywhere.

 What sets you apart from other artists?